-The Group's independent internal audit function is outsourced to a professional service firm, to assist the Board and Audit Committee in providing an independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
+The Group's Internal Audit Function assists the Board and Audit Committee by providing an independent assessment of the adequacy and effectiveness of the Group's internal control system.
+Further details of the Internal Audit Function are set out on pages 28 to 29 of this Annual Report.